Patent Disputes Forum South

 Patent Trial Best Practices: What do the Judges Really Want?

 What do judges (and their clerks) really want from counsel?
 What their pet peeves and never do that’s, and what makes them happy?
 We will have a panel of judges who will show you the do’s and don’ts of patent litigation.
 The highlight of the day, you will not want to miss this special session!

 Bill Abrams, Partner, Steptoe & Johnson LLP

 Hon.
 James Donato, District Judge, United States District Court, Northern District of California

 Hon.
 Andrew J. Guilford, District Judge, United States District Court, Central District of California

 Hon.
-Leonard P. Stark, Chief Judge, United States District Court, District of Delaware
+Gregory M. Sleet, District Judge, United States District Court, District of Delaware

 Hon.
 Christa Zado, Administrative Patent Judge, United States Patent and Trademark Office

 - The Myth Of The Forceful Mediator (The Best Defense is Often a Great Offense)